Lymah123/js-project-webpage-color-changing/README.md

 - D25.
 I started learning Linux for developers.
 I learned about graphical layers and interfaces.
 - D26.
-I was occupied with school work.
+I was occupied with schoolwork.
+- D27.
+I joined a backend development group on slack.